 - Average size: 15 inches in height

-- Key features: Compact with soft, feather like leaves
+- Key features: Compact with soft, feather-like leaves

-This form of asparagus fern produces emerald green leaves with a soft and feather like appearance.
+This form of asparagus fern produces emerald green leaves with a soft and feather-like appearance.
 But they are noticeably small and compact, hence their name.

 5. Ming (Asparagus retrofractus)

-- Average size: 6 to 8 feet
+- Average size: 6 to 8 feet in height

-- Key features: Shrub like needles grow in clusters
+- Key features: Shrub-like needles grow in clusters

-These large and leafy perennial shrub plants produce light, flattened, and fern like splays of foliage.
+These large and leafy perennial shrub plants produce light, flattened, and fern-like splays of foliage.

-Their needles grow in clusters along the length of their long woody stems in a zig-zag pattern that is unique to the Ming.
+Their needles grow in clusters along the length of their long woody stems in a zig-zag pattern unique to the Ming.
 While the leaves appear soft and inviting, the Ming grows sharp spines along the length of its branches.

 Ming asparagus ferns will grow to between 6 and 8 feet in height.
 They will fare best in USDA plant zones 9 through 11 and require bright, indirect light.